fjcaetano/kerbal/README.md

 Feel free to explore it and suggest modifications.

-I'm currently using no mods and no add ons.
+The only add-on i'm using is MechJeb, but no mods.

 # Ships